Bhojpur, Madhya Pradesh

 Bhojpur is a town of historical and religious importance in Raisen District of Madhya Pradesh, India.

 Geography and hydrology

 Bhojpur is situated on the Betwā River, 32 km from Bhopal, the state capital of Madhya Pradesh.
 The site is located on sandstone ridges typical of central India, next to a deep gorge through which the Betwā River flows.
-Two large dams, constructed of massive hammer-dressed stones, were built in the eleventh century to divert and block the Betwā, so creating a large lake.
+Two large dams, constructed of massive hammer-dressed stones, were built in the eleventh century to divert and block the Betwā, creating a large lake.
 The approximate size of the lake is shown in the site plan given here.